 For years I have been making my favorite chocolate mousse recipe for friends and family and I am constantly being told it’s the best chocolate mousse ever!
 Chocolate lovers have often said it’s the best dessert they’ve ever eaten.

 It’s that good!

-I first learned how to make chocolate mousse at a chocolate making class taught by a local chocolatier almost 20 years ago.
+I first learned how to make chocolate mousse at a chocolate-making class taught by a local chocolatier almost 20 years ago.
 He first showed us how to make a simple mousse using just chocolate and cream.
-It was good but when he then demonstrated making another mousse using the addition of simple syrup and egg yolks.
+It was good but then he demonstrated making another mousse using the addition of simple syrup and egg yolks.
 I about fell out of my chair after my first taste.